Rte Gineste With Bus

 Of course, it’s also possible to discover Marseille’s calanques on foot, and enjoy some magnificent hikes.
 The calanques can be reached by numerous trails, some steeper and more complicated than others.
 That’s why it’s so important to get all the information you need before setting off.
 From the Côte Bleue to the Parc National des Calanques, each of these sporting walks is more beautiful than the next.

-Please note: since 2022, the Calanque de Sugiton is only accessible by reservation during the summer season.
+For some years now, the Calanque de Sugiton has been accessible only by reservation during the summer season.

 In the event of a “red” day, access to the massif is totally forbidden, even on foot.